Mobx React — Best Practices

 Let’s say you want your button disabled when a user doesn’t have the admin role and the application is not in “admin mode”.
 A single property like isAdmin in one store is not enough for this.
 You will need a computed property in your store.

-You don’t need react router
+You probably don’t need react router

-You don’t need react router.
+You probably don’t need react router.
 As I said before you want your stores to represent your application’s state.
 When you let react router handle part of your application state, you don’t let your stores represent the application state.
 So keep your current displayed view in a property in one of your stores.
 Then you have one component that just renders what the property says.

 Strategies for dealing with routing, data fetching, authentication and workflow testing without the UI layerhackernoon.com